 Since more students apply than can be accommodated, the College uses a selective process of admission.
-Through this process, the applicant's total educational record is considered in relation to other students applying in an attempt to admit those with the strongest academic and personal credentials.
-Most candidates present as strong a college preparatory program as is available to them.
+Through this holistic process, the applicant's total educational record is considered in relation to other students applying in an attempt to admit those with the strongest academic and personal credentials.
+Most candidates have pursued as strong a college preparatory program as is available to them.
 Advanced Placement, International Baccalaureate, honors and accelerated courses are strongly weighted in the evaluation process.
-Candidates for admission typically present the following courses:
+Candidates for admission typically have completed the following courses at the secondary level:

-- English: Four years (literature and strong training in writing). - Mathematics: Typically four years.
+English: Four years (literature and strong training in writing) Mathematics: Four years

-Foreign Language (Ancient or Modern): Four years of one foreign language recommended.
+Foreign Language (Ancient or Modern): Four years of one foreign language recommended

-History and Social Science: Three years.

-Science (with laboratory): Three years.
+History and Social Science: At least three years Science (with laboratory): At least three years

-Elective Courses: Preferably advanced mathematics, history, natural science, English, music, art, drama and other humanities.
+Elective Courses: Advanced mathematics, history, natural science, English, music, art, drama and other humanities.